telerik/blazor-docs/components/colorpicker/overview.md

 ### Custom Icon

-The ColorPicker provides attributes to render an icon or image inside the [main component button](#interface).
+The ColorPicker provides attributes to render an icon inside the [main component button](#interface).
 This icon can be used to visually distinguish different ColorPickers on the page.
 In such cases, the selected color is displayed below the icon.

 Use one attribute at a time:

-* `Icon` - `string` - specifies a [built-in font icon class]({%slug general-information/font-icons%}).
+* `Icon` - `object` - specifies a [built-in Font or SVG icon]({%slug general-information/font-icons%}).
-* `ImageUrl` - `string` - specifies an URL for an image.
-* `IconClass` - `string` - sets a custom icon class.

 ## Supported Value Formats